Dmitri-Sintsov/django-jinja-knockout/docs/datatables.rst

 Introduction
 ------------
-Client-side `grid.js`_ script and server-side `views.ajax.KoGridView`_ Python class provide possibility to create AJAX-powered grids (datatables) for Django models, similar to traditional ``django.contrib.admin`` built-in module which implements such functionality with traditional server-side HTML generation, using underscore.js / knockout.js client-side templates instead.
-As both libraries are small-size and are cached by browsers, HTTP traffic is minimized.
+Client-side `grid.js`_ script and server-side `views.ajax.KoGridView`_ Python class provide possibility to create AJAX-powered datatables (grids) for Django models, using underscore.js / knockout.js client-side templates.

+It makes datatables from Django models similar to traditional ``django.contrib.admin`` built-in module, but provides the advantages of HTTP traffic minimization, multiple / nested widgets and custom client-side features such as compound columns.

 `views.ajax.KoGridView`_ and `views.list.ListSortingView`_ have common ancestor class `views.base.BaseFilterView`_,
-which allows to partially share the functionality between AJAX datatables and traditional paginated lists, although currently grids (datatables) are more featured and support wider variety of model field filters.
+which allows to partially share the functionality between AJAX datatables and traditional paginated lists, although currently datatables (grids) are more featured and support wider variety of model field filters.
+See :doc:`views` for more info about `views.list.ListSortingView`_.

 `knockout.js`_ viewmodels are used to display / update AJAX datatables.